-Effect on Reducing Sugars: The effect of CM and SP on reducing sugars was also found significant (Table 1).
-The highest reducing sugars of 7.99% was observed in the first CM (CMC + CF) and lowest (7.44%) in the fourth CM (NC) and CM affected reducing sugars in the order of CMC + CF > CMC > CF > NC (Table 2).
-Moreover, the highest reducing sugars of 8.26% was observed in 0 days and lowest (6.97%) in 14 days SP and reducing sugars decreased with increased SP (Table 2).
-Furthermore, interaction of CM × SP showed significant effect on reducing sugars (Table 1).
-The study of CM and SP combinations on reducing sugars showed that in each CM, reducing sugars had the highest value in 0 days and lowest value in 14 days SP.
-The maximum mean value for reducing sugars was observed in 0 days of each CM and minimum mean value for reducing sugars was observed in 14 days SP and the fourth CM (NC).
-Also, in each SP, CM affected reducing sugars in the same order as mentioned before (Table 3).
-These results are in agreement with those of Ahmad and Khan [8], El Ghaouth et al. [11], Li and Yu [12] and McHugh and Senesi [27] who concluded that coatings and/or films significantly affected reducing sugars.
-These results are also in line with the results reported by Rashidi et al. [42], Suojala [44] and Forney et al. [45] that reducing sugars significantly decreased with increased SP.
+Effect on Reducing Sugars: The effect of RH, CM and SP on reducing sugars was also found significant (Table 1).
+The highest reducing sugars of 7.28% was observed in 90% RH and lowest (7.01%) in 85% RH (Table 2).
+Also, the highest reducing sugars of 7.61% was observed in the first CM (CMC + CF) and lowest (6.64%) in the fourth CM (NC) and CM affected reducing sugars in the order of CMC + CF > CMC > CF > NC (Table 2).
+Moreover, the highest reducing sugars of 8.26% was observed in 0 days and lowest (5.89%) in 120 days SP and reducing sugars decreased with increased SP (Table 2).
+Furthermore, among different interactions, RH × SP and CM × SP showed significant effect on reducing sugars, but RH \times CM and RH \times CM \times SP had no significant effect on reducing sugars (Table 1).
+The study of RH and CM combinations on reducing sugars showed that in each RH, reducing sugars had the highest value in the first CM (CMC + CF) and the lowest value in the fourth CM (NC).
+The maximum mean value for reducing sugars was observed in the first CM (CMC + CF) and 90% RH and minimum mean value for reducing sugars was observed in the fourth CM (NC) and 85% RH.
+Also, in each RH, CM affected reducing sugars in the same order as mentioned before (Table 3).
+Mean comparison for RH × SP combinations on reducing sugars revealed that in each RH, reducing sugars had the highest value in 0 days and lowest value in 120 days SP.
+The maximum mean value for reducing sugars was observed in 0 days of both RH and minimum mean value for reducing sugars was observed in 120 days SP and 85% RH.
+Moreover, in each RH, reducing sugars decreased with increased SP (Table 4).
+The study of CM and SP combinations on reducing sugars showed that in each CM, reducing sugars had the highest value in 0 days and lowest value in 120 days SP.
+The maximum mean value for reducing sugars was observed in 0 days of each CM and minimum mean value for reducing sugars was observed in 120 days SP and the fourth CM (NC).
+Also, in each SP, CM affected reducing sugars in the same order as mentioned before (Table 5).
+These results are in agreement with those of Ahmad and Khan [6], El Ghaouth et al. [11] and Li and Yu [12] and McHugh and Senesi [27] who concluded that coatings and/or films significantly affected reducing sugars.
+These results are also in line with the results reported by Suojala [43] and Forney et al. [44] that reducing sugars significantly decreased with increased SP.